philip-h/utgclassroom/source/class2/index.md

 date: 2019-09-13 16:23:44
 ---

+## August 4, 2020

+Hey guys, in today's class, I had a meeting with you guys individually to see how your game sprite search was coming along!
+So far, so good!
+Keep at it, and designing the level.

+Remember that one thing that may be helpful is designing your level in [Photopea](https://www.photopea.com/) and importing them into PixelPad.
+I'll leave that decision up to you!

+Have a great day and I'll see you all tomorrow :)

 ## July 31, 2020

 So in today's class, we just looked for sprite packs and thought of ideas for our new game.